charansaikatakam/EKSClusterCreationTerraform/README.md

     * kubectl get nodes

         ![alt text](image-3.png)
+2. Check whether all addons are created or not.
-2. If ready, terminate the node from EC2 console, new node should be launched automatically and check whether the new instance is ready or not.
+3. If ready, terminate the node from EC2 console, new node should be launched automatically and check whether the new instance is ready or not.
-3. Create a deployment with nginx image
+4. Create a deployment with nginx image
     * kubectl create deploy nginx --replicas 2 --image nginx:latest
     ![alt text](image-2.png)